samsk/dnsmasq/README.md

 # dnsmasq
-Offsite fork of dnsmasq.
-Original can be found at [http://www.thekelleys.org.uk/dnsmasq/doc.html](http://www.thekelleys.org.uk/dnsmasq/doc.html)
+Offsite fork of dnsmasq, for implementing some features I need/use.

+Original can be found at [http://www.thekelleys.org.uk/dnsmasq/doc.html](http://www.thekelleys.org.uk/dnsmasq/doc.html).
+Official git at  *git://thekelleys.org.uk/dnsmasq.git*.

 # Status
-- master is at v2.76
+- our master is at v2.76 (*check official git for real HEAD*)

 # Addons
-- Added **virtual** dhcp-range - this allows to assign static addresses via *dhcp-host* even if the assigned address is not reachable via dhcp interface
+- Added **virtual** dhcp-range - this allows to assign static addresses via *dhcp-host* even if the assigned address is not reachable via dhcp interface.